-Preheat the oven to 180 degrees Celsius/ 360 degrees Fahrenheit.
+- Preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.
 Prepare the bundt pan (see the blog post for detailed instructions on preparing a bundt pan for baking).
 In short: butter the pan very thoroughly, dust it with flour and pat the pan to distribute the flour all over, including all the nooks and crannies of the pan.
 Shake, upside down, to remove the excess flour.
-If you are using a silicon bundt pan, there is no need to prepare it.
+If you are using a silicone bundt pan, there is no need to prepare it.

-Give the soft butter, sugar and vanilla extract to a bowl and beat until pale and creamy.
+- Place the soft butter, sugar, and vanilla extract into a bowl and beat until pale and creamy.
 Add the egg yolks, one by one, beating well between the additions.

-Mix together the flour and the baking powder.
-Alternatively give the flour and the yogurt to the cake batter.
+- Mix together the flour and the baking powder.
+Alternatively, add the flour and the yogurt to the cake batter.
 Carefully fold in the stiff egg whites.

-Lift the rhubarb from the bowl using a slotted spoon and leaving the juices behind.
+- Drain the rhubarb.
 Very carefully fold the rhubarb and the chopped strawberries into the batter.

 - Pour the batter into the prepared pan and bake for 55-60 minutes or until a skewer inserted in the middle of the cake comes out clean.